-At Bora we advocate for equity and social justice and have taken intentional, concerted steps to examine and acknowledge the ways in which we, as individuals and as a firm, have been a part of systemic injustice.
+At Bora we advocate for diversity, equity and inclusion and have taken intentional, concerted steps to examine and acknowledge the ways in which we, as individuals and as a firm, have been a part of systemic injustice.
 The lack of diversity and inclusivity in the profession of architecture has given way to a built environment disconnected from the unique needs, values and experiences of its community members.

 But we are determined to change this narrative.

 Desiring to use our public platform to advocate for justice in the industry, we are committed to the following actions toward equity in all aspects of our practice: